Diffusion Equations for Medical Images: Laplace equation

-The underlying framework is identical to the Laplace equation based surface flattening or cortical thickness estimation \citep{jones.2000,chung.2010.NI}.
-Without using the finite difference scheme, we can use an analytic approach for solving the Laplace equation in an arbitrary graph.
-The proposed method is essentially Galerkin's method \citep{kirby.2000}.
-Galerkin's method usually discretize partial differential equations and integral equations as a collection of linear equations involving basis functions.
+Without using the finite difference scheme, we can use an analytic approach for solving the Laplace equation using Galerkin's method \citep{kirby.2000}.
+Galerkin's method discretizes partial differential equations and integral equations as a collection of linear equations involving basis functions.
 The linear equations are then usually solved in the least squares fashion.
-The iterative residual fitting (IRF) algorithm \citep{chung.2008.sinica} can be considered as a special case of Glerkin's method.
+The iterative residual fitting (IRF) algorithm \citep{chung.2007.tmi,chung.2008.sinica}, which iteratively fits functional data using diffusion equations, can be considered as a special case of Glerkin's method.